Where will you be working?

 What knowledge, experience and skills do you bring?

 - A Master’s degree in law.
-A specialization in pension law or insurance law is an asset.
+A specialization in insurance and pension law is an asset.

-- Solid competence in Dutch and French and a good command of English.
+- Solid competence in French and Dutch and a good command of English.

-- An analytical mind-set and the ability to combine this with an excellent capacity for synthesis.
+- You have an analytical mindset combined with an excellent capacity for synthesis.
 Your strengths are accuracy and professionalism.

 - Both a team player and able to work independently.